 There may be similarities among these restaurants, but each one has its own unique take on Thai.
 They all deliver a rich blend of hot, sour, sweet, salty and smidge of bitter.
 Here are a few of my favorites, but this by no means is a complete list.
 If you have a favorite Thai place, please let us know so we can experience it too.

-Smile Lao Thai is one of Tempe’s newest restaurants to open.
-It’s located at the end of a strip mall on Rural and Broadway.
+Smile Lao Thai is located at the end of a strip mall on Rural and Broadway.
 When you walk through the door you’ll notice how fresh and new the decor is.
 The menu offers several options to choose from including curry dishes, noodle dishes, stir-fry and house favorites.
 I love curry, so on my first visit, I decided to order the Sweet Pa-Nang Curry for lunch.
 It was delicious with lots of flavor, the perfect amount of heat and very creamy.
 It came with steamed tofu, white rice and steamed vegetables.
 The creamy tofu was steamed to perfection and was the perfect complement to the sauce.
 The lunch special also came with a spicy vegetable soup – the perfect start to lunch.
+Almost everything on the menu looked amazing, so it’s a spot I’ll need to visit often to try everything.

 Thai Basil ASU